Key Ingredients: Herbs

 When using dried herbs, however, be prudent-their flavours are concentrated.
 Add them at the start of cooking, to reconstitute them.

-How-To: Buying and Storing
+Tips For Buying and Storing Herbs and Spices

 When buying fresh herbs, choose those that are bright in colour, with no signs of wilting or browning.
 The stalks should be crisp and the leaves should not be dried out, nor should they have yellow, brown or black spots.